upbound/docs/content/cli/command-reference.md

 Uses a personal access token to create an entry in the default kubeconfig file for the specified managed control plane.

-Alternatively, if using the `--file` flag, it will merge and use the supplied configuration.
+The `--file` flag uses the supplied configuration instead.

 An incorrect token or control plane name produces an error and doesn't change the current context.